 6. Tomato

 Tomato is one vegetable that will benefit from the application of wood ash.
 The ash composition prevents tomatoes from becoming calcium deficient.
 It also increases the crop yield, improving tomato fruits’ color while keeping them strong and green.
-The same solution can be applied to peppers plants that have a calcium deficiency.
+The same solution can be applied to pepper plants that have a calcium deficiency.

 Tomatoes are a well-loved kitchen staple all over the world.
 The juicy meat and bright orange color of this fruit makes it a delight to eat.
 A lot of cuisines make use of tomatoes in their dishes, and some even make this bright vegetable the star of the show.